lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 Users wishing to edit, execute, *and save* versions of these notebooks should copy them to a different path in their home directory.

-For example, to obtain a copy of the DP0.2 introductory notebook in the home directory which can be opened, edited, and saved, execute the following commands in a terminal to copy the file and change its permissions to allow user write access.
+For example, to obtain a copy of the DP0.2 introductory notebook in the home directory which can be opened, edited, and saved, execute the commands below in a terminal to copy the file and change its permissions to allow user write access.
-The dollar signs indicate terminal command line executable statements.
+The dollar signs indicate terminal command line executable statements that should be copy-pasted into the terminal (without the `$`).
-Lines without dollar signs indicate standard output.
+Lines without dollar signs indicate standard output to be compared with the results in the terminal.

+The following commands change directory (`cd`) into the home directory (`~`), copy the desired tutorial to the (`cp`) into the current directory (`.`), list (`ls`) the files starting with `DP02` that are in the current directory to confirm the copy worked, and list in long format all attributes in human-readable form (`-lah`) for the copied file.
+The standard output `-r--r--r--` indicates that the file is read-only (`r`) by the user, the group, and everyone with access to the file (the three `r`).
+Change the mode (`chmod`) of the file to add user write access (`u+w`), and repeate the list command (`ls -lah`) for the file to see that the user now has read and write access (`-rw-r--r--`).

 .. code-block:: bash